 - Printing and copying are available in black and white at $.10/side and in color at $.50/side.

 - Self-serve machines accept payment via Gopher GOLD on your U Card or copy card.
 Departmental users with EFS accounts can use a departmental copy card.

 - Add value to your U Card or Gopher Gold Card with cash next to the 5th floor service desk, or online.

-- Go to the scan/print/copy station located on the 5th floor of PWB near service desk or Quiet Study area in HSEC.
+- Go to one of the scan/print/copy stations located either on the 5th floor of PWB near service desk or Quiet Study area in HSEC.

 Copyright noticeMaterials may be copied and distributed when they are: